revloc02/dndMarkdown/colver-5e-homebrew.md

 ___
 Each round consists of the following phases that are progressed through in the following order.

-### Enemy Planning Phase
+### Enemy Indication Phase

 During this phase, the DM examines the battlefield and **indicates the apparent intent of the creatures** under his control.
 This description should be brief and dramatic, "The gaping skeletons all turn their silent attention on the Warlock," or "The devious dragon looks like he's going to ignore the party and attack the church," or "The bandits are shifting as if to try to block your escape, while the archers continue to pepper you from out of range," etc.

 <div class='descriptive'>

 **DM Note:** This is not meant to be a free Insight check, rather it presents a stage in each round that prompts the DM to create drama and intesity.
-It is a catalyst for narrative flavor to dovetail in the midst of D&D's Combat game play.
+It is a catalyst for narrative flavor to dovetail into the midst of D&D's Combat game play.
 "With rage blazing in his eyes the dragon draws a really deep breath," or "The knave looks around for an escape route, as if he's about to bolt," and thus hinting a possible transition to a chase scene.
-Here surprising twists can be revealed, or DM hints can be dropped i.e. the party is in over their heads.
-It isn't that this couldn't otherwise be done, rather it is a gaming mechanic that allows the characters to make educated decisions during their planning phase.
+Here surprising twists can be revealed, or DM hints can be dropped (i.e. the party is in over their heads).
+It isn't that this couldn't otherwise be done, rather Enemy Indication is a gaming mechanic that allows the characters to make educated decisions during their planning phase.
 Ultimately it is about telling a story together.

 </div>

 ### Player Planning Phase

-Now that the players have a broad idea of what the enemy is planning, they come up with a plan themselves, and **declare their own intentions**.
+Now that the players have a broad idea of what the enemy's indication is, they come up with a plan themselves, and **declare their own intentions**.
 At this stage, actions do not need any more detail than what is needed to determine the initiative roll.
 Working together is encouraged.

 ### Roll Initiative Phase

 Each player and enemy simultaneously **rolls initiative**.
-Players roll the largest dice corresponding to their actions.
-Low numbers go first.
+Players roll the largest dice corresponding to their actions (see Dynamic Initiative chart for dice).
+The lower the number the earlier the action.

 ### Resolve Actions Phase